heremaps/here-data-sdk-typescript/docs/examples/nodejs-read-volatile-layer.md

 const result = await volatileClient.getPartitions(request);
 ```

-To fetch partitions metadata from the MetadataAPI use `PartitionsRequest`.
+To fetch partitions metadata from the `metadata` API use `PartitionsRequest`.

 ```typescript
 import { PartitionsRequest } from "@here/olp-sdk-dataservice-read";